If you are traveling to Dubai for business or to stay, there are a few things you should know before you hop on the plane.

 9. Just follow the rules

-As earlier stated in point number 7, Dubai authorities have zero-tolerance for criminals and their activities.
+As earlier stated in point number 7, Dubai’s authorities have zero tolerance for criminals and their activities.

-It is important to familiarize with the rules and regulations before stepping on UAE soil.
+It is important to familiarize yourself with the rules and regulations before stepping foot on UAE soil.

 10. You’ll need a licence to drink alcohol

-Importantly, even if you have a licence to drink, avoid getting caught drunk in public setting for you could land yourself a heavy fine, or even jail time.
+Importantly, even if you have a licence to drink, avoid getting caught drunk in public settings, for you could land yourself a heavy fine or even jail time.

 11. It’s a city of innovation and technology

-Intense technological transformation is what makes the Dubai knows today.
-There are AI tech start ups and other investments in tech sector aimed at ensuring the city emerges peerless not only in the region but the world.
+Intense technological transformation is what makes Dubai what it is today.
+There are AI tech start-ups and other investments in the tech sector aimed at ensuring the city emerges as a peerless city not only in the region but in the world.

 12. Get ready for the heat